AYJACKSON-ICS4U/20time-log-due-every-saturday-night-Jmichelle1/README.md

 ## Week 5
 This week I realised I had to change the key of the song to get the sound that I want.
 I rewrote part of the beginning so that there is no longer so much going on.
 I am trying to use call and response in the music.

+## Week 6
+This week I haven't done much work on the music.
+I'm deciding if I want to possibly use ABA form and possibly change the style of the middle of the piece.
+I'm going to use MuseScore to write my good copy of the music.